bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 `-sV` - Probe open ports to determine service/version info.

 `-sC` - Performs a script scan using the default set of scripts.
-It is equivalent to --script=default.
+It is equivalent to `--script=default`.
 Some of the scripts in this category are considered intrusive and should not be run against a target network without permission.

 ![2.
 Second nmap scan](/images/TryHackMe/Expose/2_nmap_more_details.png)